hecatechin1/mx6doc/07-bookmark.md

 ![](images/07-20.png "=85%, 85%")

-\*Note: When a folder is deleted, all the bookmarks in the folder will be deleted as well.
+> Note: When a folder is deleted, all the bookmarks in the folder will be deleted as well.

-#### Organizing the sequence of bookmarks
+#### Organizing the order of bookmarks

 1. Drag and drop